cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 It is not possible for Alice, who is the creator and black player, to send in a single transaction a message for creation and a message to make the first move on it.
 That's because the index of the game is not known before the transaction has been included in a block, and with that the index computed.
 <br/><br/>
-Of course, she could try, but if her move failed because of a wrong game id, then the whole transaction would revert, and that would include the game creation being reverted.
+Of course, she could try, but if her move failed because of a wrong game id then the whole transaction would revert, and that would include the game creation being reverted.

 </HighlightBox>